A Unified Framework for Estimation of High-dimensional Conditional Factor Models: Simulation Studies

-In order to choose the value of $c$, we first evaluate the performance of the $5$-fold CV approach as described in Remark \ref{Rem: ChoosingLambda} (that is, $L=5$).
-Figures \ref{Fig: DGP1}-\ref{Fig: DGP3} report the mean square errors of the regularized estimators ($\hat{\Pi}$, $(\hat{\Pi}^{\diamond\prime}, \sqrt{N}\hat{\Pi}^{\ast\prime})$, and $\hat{\Pi}_0$) by using fixed values of $c$ and the CV method, where $c$ is confined to $[0,2]$.\footnote{Specifically, we consider the grid set $\{0, 0.05, 0.1, 0.2, \ldots, 0.9,1,1.5,2\}$.} All simulation results of this section are based on $200$ simulation replications.
-The main findings are summarized as follows.
-First, the nuclear norm regularization can significantly improve the performance of the estimators.
-As shown in Figures \ref{Fig: DGP1} and \ref{Fig: DGP2}, the mean square error of the unregularized estimator (i.e., $c=0$) does not decrease as both $N$ and $T$ increase (the value stays constantly around 20 in DGP1 and 10 in DGP2).
-In other words, the unregularized estimators may not be consistent.
-Using the nuclear norm regularization with a proper value of $c$ (e.g., $c=1$) not only reduces the mean square error for each combination of $(N,T)$, but also shrinks the value towards zero as both $N$ and $T$ increase (e.g., the value for $c=1$ is getting closer to zero as $N$ and $T$ increase).
-This suggests that the regularized estimators with a properly chosen value of $c$ are consistent, which is in accordance with Corollaries \ref{Cor: Ex135: 1} and \ref{Cor: Ex2: 1}.
-As shown in Figure \ref{Fig: DGP3}, although the mean square error of the unregularized estimator is shrinking toward zero as $N$ increases (note that the scale of the vertical axis changes across rows of graphs), the regularized estimator with a proper value of $c$ (e.g., $c=0.3$ or $0.4$) enjoys a smaller mean square error.
-In sum, our simulations have demonstrated the important role played by the nuclear norm regularization.
-Second, in all three DGPs, the regularized estimators are very sensitive to the value of $c$.
-For example, as shown in Figure \ref{Fig: DGP3}, choosing $c=2$ can lead to a larger mean square error than that of the unregularized estimator in all combinations of $(N,T)$.
-Therefore, it is important to choose the value of $c$ in practice.
-Third, the CV approach works well in choosing the value of $c$ toward minimizing the mean square error.
-In all three DGPs, the mean square error of the regularized estimator by using the CV chosen value of $c$ is close to the smallest mean square error when using fixed values of $c$ (the blue line almost hit the lowest point of the dash-dotted line in all graphs of Figures \ref{Fig: DGP1}-\ref{Fig: DGP3}), regardless of the combination of $(N,T)$.
+To determine the optimal value of $c$, we employ the $5$-fold CV approach, as outlined in Section \ref{Sec3} with $L=5$.
+The mean square errors of the regularized estimators ($\hat{\Pi}$, $(\hat{\Pi}^{\diamond\prime}, \sqrt{N}\hat{\Pi}^{\ast\prime})$, and $\hat{\Pi}_0$) are assessed both with fixed values of $c$ and using the CV method, with $c$ confined to $[0,2]$.\footnote{Specifically, we consider the grid set $\{0, 0.05, 0.1, 0.2, \ldots, 0.9,1,1.5,2\}$.} All simulation results are based on $200$ simulation replications.
+The main findings are as follows. \begin{itemize} \item Nuclear norm regularization significantly enhances the performance of the estimators.
+In DGP1 and DPG2 (see Figures \ref{Fig: DGP1} and \ref{Fig: DGP2}), the mean square error of the unregularized estimator (i.e., $c=0$) remains relatively constant as both $N$ and $T$ increase (the value stays constantly around 40 in DGP1 and above 10 in DGP2), indicating potential inconsistency.
+Conversely, applying appropriate nuclear norm regularization (e.g., $c=1$) not only reduces the mean square error for each combination of $(N,T)$ but also drive the error towards zero as both $N$ and $T$ increase (e.g., the value for $c=1$ is getting closer to zero as $N$ and $T$ increase).
+This suggests that regularized estimators with a well-chosen $c$ value are consistent, aligning with Corollaries \ref{Cor: Ex135: 1} and \ref{Cor: Ex2: 1}.
+In DGP3 (see Figure \ref{Fig: DGP3}), although the mean square error of the unregularized estimator decreases with increasing $N$ (note that the scale of the vertical axis changes across columns of graphs), a properly chosen $c$ value (e.g., $c=0.6$ or $0.7$) leads to smaller errors.
+Thus, the simulations underscore the crucial role of nuclear norm regularization. \item The regularized estimators exhibit high sensitivity to the choice of $c$.
+For instance, selecting $c>2$ in DGP3 can result in a larger mean square error than that of the unregularized estimator across all $(N,T)$ combinations (as seen in Figure \ref{Fig: DGP3}).
+Therefore, careful consideration is essential when choosing $c$ in practice. \item The CV approach proves effective in selecting $c$ to minimize mean square error.
+Across all the three DGPs, the mean square error of the regularized estimator using the CV-selected $c$ value closely approximates the smallest error obtained with fixed $c$ values (as evidenced by the blue line closely tracking the lowest point of the dash-dotted line in Figures \ref{Fig: DGP1}-\ref{Fig: DGP3}), irrespective of $(N,T)$ combinations. \end{itemize} Overall, these findings highlight the importance of nuclear norm regularization, the sensitivity of estimators to $c$, and the efficacy of the CV approach in selecting an optimal $c$ value for minimizing mean square error.